ray-project/ray/doc/source/rllib/key-concepts.rst

 Further documentation with examples can be found on the :ref:`train ops documentation page <train-ops-docs>`.

 The training updates on the policy are only applied to its version inside ``self.workers.local_worker``.
-Note that each :py:class:`~ray.rllib.env.env_runner_group.EnvRunnerGroup` has n remote :py:class:`~ray.rllib.env.env_runner.EnvRunner`s and exactly one "local worker" and that all EnvRunners (remote and local ones) hold a copy of the policy.
+Note that each :py:class:`~ray.rllib.env.env_runner_group.EnvRunnerGroup` has n remote :py:class:`~ray.rllib.env.env_runner.EnvRunner` instances and exactly one "local worker" and that all EnvRunners (remote and local ones) hold a copy of the policy.

 Now that we updated the local policy (the copy in ``self.workers.local_worker``), we need to make sure